Considering Marriage Counseling or Couples Therapy? Remember These Tips

 Even the best couples counselor can’t save every relationship.
 And sometimes, spouses start couples therapy unsure if they want their relationship to be saved.
 To make couples counseling work for your relationship, both partners should express a willingness to participate in counseling and improve the relationship.

 For the best results, talk about your relationship goals.
 Before attending your first counseling session, it’s a good idea to define one or two goals that you want to work on as a couple, whether handling disagreements constructively or practicing empathy during your conversations.
-This way, you can tell your couples therapist what you want to get out of therapy and carve the best path forward,
+Discussing shared goals and exploring essential marriage counseling questions can enhance communication and facilitate a more productive counseling experience.
+This way, you can tell your couples therapist what you want to get out of therapy and carve the best path forward.

 Don’t wait until rock bottom to start counseling.

-Often, couples wait too long to start couples counseling.
+Often, couples wait too long to start marriage counseling sessions.
 This may be due to stigma, financial issues, scheduling, or difficulty finding the right couples counselor.
 Contrary to popular belief, you don’t — and shouldn’t — have to wait until rock bottom to benefit from a professional mental health practitioner.

 According to Dr. John Gottman, a psychologist and couples therapist who performed years of research on intimate relationships, couples should seek behavioral couples therapy (BCT) when four behaviors are present in a relationship.
 These behaviors, which Gottman calls the “Four Horsemen of the Apocalypse,” are: